Homo rhodesiensis: Morphology

 The front of the Bodo cranium is very broad and supports large supraorbital structures.
 The supraorbital torus projects and is heavily constructed, especially in the central parts of the cranium.
-The Glabella is rounded and projects strongly.
-Like Homo erectus, the braincase is low and archaic in appearance.
-The vault bones are also thick like Homo erectus specimens.
+The glabella is rounded and projects strongly.
+Like H. erectus, the brain case is low and archaic in appearance.
+The vault bones are also thick like H. erectus specimens.
 Due to the large cranial capacity, there is a wider midvault which includes signs of parietal bossing as well as a high contour of the temporal squama.
-The parietal length can’t be accurately determined because that section of the specimen is incomplete.
+The parietal length can't be accurately determined because that section of the specimen is incomplete.
 Though the mastoid is missing, insights regarding the specimen can be determined using fragments from the individual collected at the scene in 1981.
-The cranium’s parietal walls expand relative to the bitemporal width in a way that is characteristic of modern humans.
+The cranium's parietal walls expand relative to the bitemporal width in a way that is characteristic of modern humans.
 The squamosal suture has a high arch which is present in modern human craniums as well.

-Evolutionary Significance
+Evolutionary significance

 The cranium has an unusual appearance, which has led to debates over its taxonomy.
-It displays both primitive and derived features, such as a cranial capacity more similar to modern humans and a projecting supraorbital torus more like Homo erectus.
-Bodo and other Mid-Pleistocene hominin fossils appear to represent a lineage between Homo erectus and anatomically modern humans, although its exact location in the human evolutionary tree is still uncertain.
-Due to the similarities to both Homo erectus and modern humans, it has been postulated that the Bodo cranium, as well as other members of Homo heidelbergensis were part of a group of hominins that evolved distinct from Homo erectus early in the Middle Pleistocene.
-Despite the similarities, there is still a question of where exactly Homo heidelbergensis evolved.
+It displays both primitive and derived features, such as a cranial capacity more similar to modern humans and a projecting supraorbital torus more like H. erectus.
+Bodo and other Mid-Pleistocene hominin fossils appear to represent a lineage between H. erectus and anatomically modern humans, although its exact location in the human evolutionary tree is still uncertain.
+Due to the similarities to both Homo erectus and modern humans, it has been postulated that the Bodo cranium, as well as other members of H. heidelbergensis were part of a group of hominins that evolved distinct from H. erectus early in the Middle Pleistocene.
+Despite the similarities, there is still a question of where exactly H. heidelbergensis evolved.
 The increased encephalization seen in fossils like the Bodo cranium is thought to have been a driving force in the speciation of anatomically modern humans.

-Similarities Between Bodo Cranium and Kabwe Cranium
+Similarities between the Bodo cranium and Kabwe cranium

 Both the Bodo cranium and the Kabwe cranium share a number of similarities.
-Both have cranial capacities similar to, but on the low end of the range of modern humans(1250cc vs 1230cc).
+Both have cranial capacities similar to, but on the low end of the range of modern humans (1250 cc vs 1230 cc).
 Both craniums have a very large supraorbital torus.
-These two features together suggest that they are a link between Homo erectus and Homo sapiens.
-The morphology and the taxonomy are most similar to other specimens of type Homo heidelbergensis.
+These two features together suggest that they are a link between H. erectus and H. sapiens.
+The morphology and the taxonomy are most similar to other specimens of type H. heidelbergensis.
 Both the Bodo and Kabwe specimens can be described as archaic because they retain certain features in common with Homo erectus.
 However, both exhibit important differences from Homo erectus in their anatomy, such as the contour of their parietals, the shape of their temporal bones, the cranial base, and the morphology of their nose and palate.
 While there are many similarities, there are a few differences between the specimens, including the entire brow of the Bodo cranium, particularly the lateral segments, which are less thick than the Kabwe specimen.